 We worked closely with London based architect Tom Powell from Type Studio.
 Tom’s clients were also his parents, who gave Tom the opportunity to work to a brief that wasn’t strict, but had to retain the simple and functional character of the original building, that was roofless and in ruin, to create a modern and adaptable home.

-Timber has been using throughout the build, with the Douglas fir frame a particular highlight – instead of several wall-to-wall trusses, Redhill has one 21m truss that spans from gable-to-gable, made possible by innovative use of steel connections that tie in with the agricultural feel.
+Timber has been used throughout the build, with the Douglas fir frame a particular highlight – instead of several wall-to-wall trusses, Redhill has one 21m truss that spans from gable-to-gable, made possible by innovative use of steel connections that tie in with the agricultural feel.